A note on subtowers and supertowers of recursive towers of function fields: Introduction

-One tricky thing when working with these recursive towers is that many times apparently different equations give rise to the same tower, and it not trivial at all how to decide if the chosen equation is the ``best'' one to work with.
+One tricky thing when working with these recursive towers is that many times different equations give rise to the same tower and it is not trivial at all how to decide if the chosen equation is the best one to work with, in the sense that this equation may not be the most suitable for the determination of some invariants in the tower.
 With this in mind, the concepts of subtowers and supertowers gain importance.
 Basically, a subtower $\m{E}=(E_0, E_1, \ldots)$ of a tower $\m{F}=(F_0, F_1, \ldots)$ is a tower in which each function field $E_i$ is embedded in some $F_j$, for $j\geq i$.
-In this case, it is also said that $\m{F}$ is a supertower of $\m{E}$.
-(See Section~\ref{secsubsequences} to precise definitions).
-It may happen that the equation chosen to define recursively a tower may not be the most suitable for the determination of some invariants in the tower, depending on the method used.
-In this regard it is important to recognize when two equations define the same tower and even if the tower is a supertower or a subtower of an already studied tower or of a tower easier to study.
-It is widely known that $\lambda(\m{E})\geq \lambda(\m{F})$ when $\m{E}$ is a subtower of $\m{F}$.
+Equivalently it is also said that $\m{F}$ is a supertower of $\m{E}$ and we always have that $\lambda(\m{E})\geq \lambda(\m{F})$.
+(See Section~\ref{secsubsequences} for precise definitions).
+In this regard it is important to recognize when two equations define the same tower and also if an equation defines a supertower or a subtower of an already studied tower or an easier one to study. {The above definitions can also be given in the slightly weaker situation of sequences $\m{F}=(F_0, F_1, \ldots)$ of function fields (see Section \ref{basics}) where the condition $g(F_n)\rightarrow \infty$ as $n\rightarrow\infty$ is not required.}

-The aim of this paper is to provide a method to whether construct subtowers of function fields from already studied towers or to check if two apparently different equations define towers which are subtowers one of the other.
-This is done in Section~\ref{secsubsequences} and in Theorem~\ref{propersub} we prove that the given method actually give rise to proper subsequences of a given tower.
-An interesting feature of these results is that they can be easily implemented in a computer so we were able to search for many equations defining subtowers.
+{The aim of this paper is to provide a systematic method to construct recursive subsequences and supersequences of function fields from recursive sequences and to check if two apparently different equations give rise to recursive sequences where one is a subsequence of the other.
+This is done in Section~\ref{secsubsequences} and in Theorem~\ref{method} we prove that our method actually gives rise to a proper recursive subsequence of a given recursive sequence.
+An interesting feature of these results is that they can be easily implemented in a computer so we were able to search for many equations defining subsequences.}

-In this paper we also present, in Section~\ref{examples}, the tower $\m{L}$ over the finite field $\F_{2^3}$ recursively defined by the equation and, in Section~\ref{torreL}, we prove that it is asymptotically bad.
-This is a subtower of the Artin-Schreier tower recursively defined by

-The novelty in this tower, is that in \cite{BGS06} the authors notice that this equation has not yet been considered in the literature and remark that it would be interesting to study the asymptotic behavior of the tower defined by this equation over $\F_{2^s}$ for some $s\geq1$.